MurtazaRaza/CrossPlatformManifestMaker/README.md

 Cross platform manifest maker for Unreal's ChunkDownloader plugin to read.

-This console application is useful for generating platform specific BuildManifest file that can be part of your build pipeline.
+This console application is useful for generating platform specific BuildManifest file that can be part of a build pipeline.

 Compile the code using Rider or Visual studio or any .Net compiler.

-How to generate manifest: (inside command prompt or terminal where exe file is kept)
+How to generate manifest: (inside command prompt or terminal where executable file is kept)

-[exe file name].exe "[path to previous manifest file or null]" "[directory where pak files are stored]"
+[exe file name] "[path to previous manifest file or null]" "[directory where pak files are stored]"
 "[Build Version]"
 "[Platform]"